karensuzue/Flask-Blog/README.md

 # Flask-Blog
-Blog application with Flask and SQLite.
+A simple blogging web application built with Flask and SQLite.
 To start the application:
 * Run `blog_db.py`
 * Run `browse_blog.py`